Hours of daylight

 Scottish Outdoor Access Code

 Scotland has one of the most enlightened access policies in the world: by law, everyone has the right to be on most land and inland water providing that they act responsibly.
 Your access rights and responsibility are explained fully in the Scottish Outdoor Access Code.
-Click for a short Introduction to the Code or download Know the Code Before You Go (leaflet, 650 K).
-You can download the entire document as a PDF, epub (ebook) or mobi (Kindle).
+Click for a short Introduction to the Code or click here to download a leaflet, PDF, ebook or guidance for dog owners.

 Many coastal routes include sections that may be passable only with care around high tide, or even that may be unsafe unless you know that the tide is falling.
 For online tide times well into the future, Tides4fishing is helpful and free, but sadly covers very few of the islands, nor even large peninsulas such as Kintyre or Cowal.

 For a more comprehensive set of locations, but restricted to only one week ahead (free service), use Admiralty EasyTide.
 Remember that tidal predictions are only forecasts: the actual hazard depends also on weather, wind and waves.

 In summer months, small biting insects called midges can be a problem.
 Some people won’t ever be bitten, others find them so maddening that they resort to headnets, especially if camping or wishing to sit still anywhere near water and vegetation.
 If you walk fast (4 mph/6.4 kph), midges can’t keep up!
 For more about the midge season, repellants and a five-day midge forecast based on midge traps and mini-weather stations, visit the Smidge website.